docusign/native-ios-sdk/README.md

 * Launch modified `.xcworkspace` project file with Xcode and use workspace going forward instead of `.xcodeproj` file.
   * Refer to [Integration Troubleshooting](support-files/Integration-Troubleshooting.md) in case of any issues.

+**Manual Integration Guide**

+Use these steps to manually integrate the DocuSign framework in case your project doesn't use CocoaPods.

+* Download the [DocuSignSDK.zip](DocuSignSDK.zip) and unarchive it.
+* Copy the `DocuSignSDK.xcframework` to the root folder of your app and follow the steps on the [Integration](https://developers.docusign.com/ios_sdk/developer.html) section.

 Sample Apps
 =============